SteeltoeOSS/Documentation/README.md

 Download DocFX [distribution](https://github.com/dotnet/docfx/releases/).
 Unzip to directory of your choosing and add that directory to your `PATH`.
 If running on Linux or OS X, you will need to [install Mono](https://www.mono-project.com/docs/getting-started/install/) and use `mono` to execute the DoxFX binary.
-See [docfx/docfx](docfx/docfx) for an example wrapper script.
+See the script in this repository at path `docfx/docfx` for an example wrapper script.

 ### Docker Image

-You can build a Docker image with the DocFX binary and use the Powershell script `docfx.ps` to run the image.
+You can build a Docker image with the DocFX binary and use the Powershell script `docfx.ps1` to run the image.
 `docfx.ps1` mounts the project directory in the Docker container and passes any arguments to the `docfx` command in the container.

 To build the Docker image:

 ```
-$ docker build -t docfx doxfx
+$ docker build docfx --file "docfx/Dockerfile"
 ```

 Sample invocation: